John Alexander Dowie was born in Edinburgh, Scotland on May 25, 1847.

 That’s what Dowie did when he first started faith healing in 1876.
 His “treatment” consisted of a course of bed rest, prayer, and Bible study.
 It proved surprisingly effective, though it helps that he was mostly treating cases of addiction.
 In essence, his “healing homes” were a religious version of rehab.

 Dowie made another big change in 1876, marrying his, um, first cousin Jane Dowie.
 Their first child, Alexander John Gladstone, was born the next year, and was followed by daughters Jeanie in 1879 and Esther in 1881.

 In 1877, he resigned from his position to start his own independent church.
 Or maybe he was driven out because he kept insulting every other pastor in town.

 Alas, despite his mighty faith, John Alexander Dowie was absolutely terrible with money.
-He could not afford to rent halls to hold services, and had to preach on street corners.
-At one point he even had to move back in with his uncle.
-He even lost most of his money to a con man who ran a simple advance fee scam — you know, like the ones you get in your inbox every day.
+He could not afford to rent halls to hold services, and was reduced to preaching on street corners.
+He had to move back in with his uncle after he lost most of his money to a con man who ran a simple advance fee scam — you know, like the ones you get in your inbox every day.

 At first he was arrested multiple times for his outspoken temperance protests, but the arrests just got his name in front of the general public.
 His strident attacks on Spiritualism from the pulpit and in the papers bolstered his profile even further.
 Then his faith healing exploits stared to draw crowds.
 He would eventually claim to have cured some 8,000 people during his time in Melbourne — though it’s worth noting that many of those he claimed to have cured were now residing in not easily reachable places like Tasmania, New Zealand, and India.